Chinese Names — Rules, Meanings, Taboos, and Classic Examples

 Chu Ci introduces nature, landscape, history, and custom of the State Chu, as well as ancient mythology, legends, mythical beings, etc.

-There are as well some other ancient classics that are good to choose a beautiful name from, such as Lun Yu (or Analects of Confucius), Book of Changes (or I Ching), and brilliant poems of the Tang Dynasty (618 — 907), Ci Poetry of the Song Dynasty (960 — 1279), and meaningful phrases and proverbs.
+There are as well some other ancient classics that are good to choose a beautiful name from, such as Lun Yu (or Analects of Confucius), Book of Changes (or I Ching), brilliant poems of the Tang Dynasty (618 — 907), Ci Poetry of the Song Dynasty (960 — 1279), and meaningful phrases and proverbs.

 Zhenzhen 蓁蓁: peach leaf, exuberant plants.